KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/Git(Workshop)/README.md

    > $ git commit -m "your very important commit message here"

+If you want to actually open the commit file for a longer message simply go for:

+    > $ git commit

 To confirm all the changes in our staging area.

    > $ git push -u origin main